Mrnice98/BossingInfo/README.md

     - Add boss-info lookup panel, allows you to check your boss info overtime.
     - Revamp of the kcIdentification system.
     - numerous backend changes to better optimize code

+- **Version 1.4.5**
+    - ADDED auto resume on next kill when plugin is paused
+    - Revamp how sessions are switched
+    - Remove integrity checker (not needed anymore)

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------